Urban rail in the United Kingdom: Manchester

 91 stations are within the Greater Manchester ticketing zone.
 There are links to the Metrolink tram network at Manchester Piccadilly, Manchester Victoria, Manchester Deansgate, Altrincham, Navigation Road, Eccles (400m walk), Rochdale, Ashton-under-Lyne (from 2013), East Didsbury (200m walk) and Manchester Airport.
 Tickets bought for rail travel within Greater Manchester ticketing zone to the four city-centre stations (Deansgate, Oxford Road, Victoria and Piccadilly) are to "Manchester Central Zone", rendered on the ticket as "MANCHESTER CTLZ", and allow free tram travel within the Metrolink tram city fare zone (eight stops within the Piccadilly-Victoria-Deansgate station triangle).

 Transport for Greater Manchester co-ordinates rail services within Greater Manchester.
 It was established in 1969 as the SELNEC PTE (South East Lancashire North East Cheshire) following the Transport Act 1968, and was renamed the Greater Manchester Passenger Transport Executive in 1974 before becoming TfGM in 2011.

 Greater London

-Stations in London (apart from Stratford International) are within Travelcard zones.
+The London network comprised 368 railway stations within the London London fare zones.
+Stations in London (apart from Stratford International) are within London fare zones.
 Some stations outside Greater London, for example Chigwell in Essex, are within zones 4–6; many stations outside London are within zones 6–9, for example Amersham and Shenfield, but some stations much closer to the Greater London boundary, like Esher and Staines, are not in any zone.
 London has an integrated ticketing system via the Travelcard or Oyster card for buses, Docklands Light Railway, suburban rail, tram, Underground and Overground.

-Unlike cities like Liverpool/Merseyside, Sydney and Paris, several operators provide suburban rail services.
+Unlike cities like Liverpool/Merseyside, Sydney and Paris, several operators provide suburban rail services, but all are part of the National Rail system and ticketing is integrated.
+Some operators have government contracts but others, such as Southeastern, are owned by the state.
 Most stations are served at least every 20 minutes, with many stations and routes having four, six or more trains per hour.